-And so goes the story of the the Army Subedaar and the scary dogs; the true beasts of the Changthang Valley in Ladakh.
+And so goes the story of the Army Subedar and the scary dogs; the true beasts of the Changthang Valley in Ladakh.
 I found it hard to believe at that time.
 I mean dogs eating people?
 How can that happen?

 But it is true and surprisingly not an isolated incident.
 There have been other dog attacks of similar nature in Ladakh.
 In an incident, these dogs killed and ate a 9-year-old girl in Spituk village.
 She was the daughter of some Bihar laborers working in the region.

 Another incident was recorded in Saspol village where a mother of two was killed by the dogs.
 The only thing that the dogs left behind was her skeleton.